jkerai1/DNSTwistToMDEIOC/Examples/readme.md

 # Example Files

 Note there is a 500 upload limit #TODO automatic rollover

+There is a limit of 500 IOCs per CSV in MDE, if you need to split out the IOCs, please see: https://github.com/jkerai1/SoftwareCertificates/blob/main/Bulk-IOC-CSVs/Scripts/MDE-IOC-Batch-Separator.py

 # Example Usage with KQL